Datakit

 In telecommunications, a Datakit is a virtual circuit switch developed by Sandy Fraser at Bell Labs for both local-area and wide-area networks.
-It is currently used by the Regional Bell Operating Companies (RBOCs) in North America.

 Designing

 A full datakit approx. 19 in. wide by 5 ft. tall.

 A complete Datakit system measures approximately 19 inches wide and 5 feet tall.
 Datakit employs a cell relay protocol similar to Asynchronous Transfer Mode.
 (ATM).
 It is a connection-oriented switch, meaning that all data packets for a given call travel through the network using the same virtual circuit.
-Datakit networks continue to be used by major telephone companies in the United States.

 Datakit interfaces include TCP/IP, UDP, X.25, asynchronous protocols, as well as several synchronous protocols such as SDLC, HDLC, and Bisync These networks support a range of functions, including host-to-terminal communication, terminal-to-host communication, host-to-host traffic, file transfers, remote login, printing, and command execution.
 At the physical layer, Datakit operates over diverse media, ranging from slow-speed EIA-232 connections to high-speed 500 Mbps fiber optic links, including 10/100 Mbps Ethernet links.

 An adaptation protocol known as the Universal Receiver Protocol (URP) is utilized by Datakit.
 URP spreads protocol data unit (PDU) overhead across multiple cells and processes packets immediately.
 It assumes that cells arrive in the correct order; if they do not, it may force retransmissions.

 The Information Systems Network (ISN), developed by AT&T Information Systems, was a precursor to Datakit.
 ISN was a packet-switching network similar to the System 75 digital platform.
 For both LAN and WAN applications, ISN used devices called concentrators, which connected via fiber optics over distances of up to 15 miles.
 Speeds on these connections ranged from 1200 to 5600 baud, with most end-users relying on dumb terminals.
 Early support for ISN and Datakit came from the National Customer Support Center (NCSC) in Englewood, Colorado, before being handled by AT&T Information Systems after company restructuring and support from Bell Labs.